NickScanlan/Bootcamp/README.md

-# Bootcamp
+# Web Fundamentals
- this is my respitory for all my bootcamp stuff enjoy!
+ this is my respitory for all my Web Fundamentals stuff enjoy!